Hero image

 Different types of ETFs

-There are various types of exchange-traded funds (ETFs).
-Some ETFs invest in a variety of stocks and bonds.
-Some others track the performance of a stock index, like the Standard and Poor’s E-Mini Index (S&P 500 E-Mini) or the Dow Jones Industrial Average (DJIA E-Mini (CBOT), and others track the market performance (IBM Index).
+There are various types of ETFs.
+Some ETFs invest in a variety of stocks and bonds; others track the performance of a stock index, like the Standard and Poor’s E-Mini Index (S&P 500 E-Mini) or the E-Mini (CBOT) Dow Jones Industrial Average (DJIA), while some track the market performance (IBM Index).

 Bond ETFs

-Bond ETFs are designed to provide exposure to virtually every type of bond available; US Treasury Bonds, corporate and municipal bonds (munis), international, high-yield bonds, etc.
+Bond ETFs (commonly known as Fixed Income ETFs) are designed to provide exposure to a wide range of available bonds, including US Treasury Bonds, corporate and municipal bonds (munis), international bonds, high-yield bonds, etc.

 Equity ETFs

-Alternative investment ETFs are innovative structures enabling traders to invest in volatility or gain exposure to investment strategies, including covered call writing and currency carry.
+Alternative Investment ETFs are innovative structures that enable traders to invest in non-traditional assets or gain exposure to investment strategies such as call writing and currency carry.

 Factor ETFs